The stacked bar chart allows you to compare multiple measures through horizontally stacked bars.

 Enabling the option of Custom Legend Text will allow you to define custom text (using the text area) to display for each legend series (selected through the combo box) in a chart.

-option in the chart allows you to control the behavior of the chart legends.
+The legend interactivity option in the chart allows you to control the behavior of the chart legends.
 It provides the option to make the chart legends non-clickable, which can be particularly useful in situations where you do not want users to hide or show series data by clicking on the legend.
 This feature can also be beneficial when displaying important data that should always be visible for accuracy and context.

 Disabling the Interactivity feature in the Legend Settings category does not allow you to click on the legends.